OpenMDAO/POEMs/POEM_014.md

 Now that OpenMDAO has better support for third-party plugins, we are removing the XDSM viewer from OpenMDAO.
-It is a significant code base and best maintained byt the original developers.
+It is a significant code base and best maintained by the original developers.

 Description
 ===========

-XDSM generation will no longer be available via OpenMDAO command line or functions.
+XDSM generation will no longer be available via OpenMDAO command line or functions unless they install the third party plugin.

 Users should use the plugin available at https://github.com/onodip/OpenMDAO-XDSM

 References
 ----------